-- long-term investments, i.e. those that are due to mature 12 months or longer from the date of arrangement - those that are defined as capital expenditure by legislation, such as shares in money market funds and other pooled funds - investments with bodies and schemes not meeting the definition on high credit quality
+- long-term investments, i.e. those that are due to mature 12 months or longer from the date of arrangement, - those that are defined as capital expenditure by legislation, such as shares in money market funds and other pooled fund, and - investments with bodies and schemes not meeting the definition on high credit quality.

-All investments longer than 364 days will be made with a cautious approach to cash flow requirements and advice from the Council's treasury management advisers will be sought as necessary.
+All investments longer than 364 days will be made with a cautious approach to cash flow requirements and will only be entered into with prior advice from the Council's Treasury Management Advisers.

-The WG Guidance requires the Council's Investment Strategy to set an overall limit for non-specified investments which is currently set at £25 million.
-Table 3 below shows the non-specified categories and the relevant limits - the total of the individual limits exceed £25 million, however at any one point in time a maximum of £25 million of investments could be in one of the following non-specified categories with the following category limits:
+The WG Guidance requires the Council's Investment Strategy to set an overall limit for non-specified investments which is currently set at £25m.
+Table 3 below shows the non-specified categories and the relevant limits - the total of the individual limits exceed £25m, however at any one point in time a maximum of £25m of investments could be in one of the following non-specified categories with the following category limits: